cncf/velocity/README.md

 ```

 The generated output file contains all the input data (so it can be 600 rows for 1000 input rows for example).
-You should manually review generated output and choose how many rocords you need.
+You should manually review generated output and choose how many records you need.

 `hintgen.rb` is a tool that takes data already processed for various created charts and creates distinct projects hint file from it.
 Example usage: